jdrain/sciaa/third-step/ReadMe.txt

 Step 6:
 GeneratingFeatures.m
 	: For each individual word we have segmented, it wil generate feature values, all these feature values are written on to the arff file.
 For each site form a arff file is created, which contains feature values for all the words of that site form.
 It takes two arguments, first takes the input path of the words and second takes output path where arff files needs to be created.
+Create the Small and Large folders manually inside the Aiken_ARFF folder befor running it.

  Running: GeneratingFeatures('C:\Users\akhil\Documents\MATLAB\November\Aiken_Individual_Words\','C:\Users\akhil\Documents\MATLAB\November\Aiken_ARFF\');